TimothyCorrado/small-biz-cybersecurity-toolkit/progress/Entry003.md

 01/04/2026:

 Tracking my crypto through a google sheet, and using the crypto portfolio I created to view and take screenshots of.
 Plan to generate crypto as I go, and put money to the side each week, while I work Lyft and go business to business locally to do assessments.

+01/05/2026:

+Goal is to get a real assessment done tomorrow, working to get past conflicts